robfatland/greenandblack/index.md

 ## Wait: What?
 How is this nice format built?

 I used a separate branch called gh-pages.
 This uses a jekyll template to create nicer looking documentation.
+This seems to reside at `https://robfatland.github.io/greenandblack/`.
+Ok how did I get here???

+- To start I create some sort of repository.
+This one is called ***greenandblack***.
-Within github I go to Settings and find the pages tab on the left.
-Then I choose a theme.
+- Within github I go to Settings and find the pages tab on the left.
+I choose a theme.
+- I switch to the `gh-pages` branch (chooser at upper left) and edit `index.md`.

-Within the same repo on github: After months have gone by and I'm wondering 'How did I do this???'
-I notice there is a branch chooser in the upper left part of the main view screen.
+- Months have gone by and I'm wondering 'How did I originally do this???'
+    - Wait!
+There is that branch chooser in the upper left part of the main view screen.
-I change the branch to `github pages`, causing this `index.md` file to appear.
-And that is what I edit.
+    - I change the branch to `github pages`; and voila this `index.md` file appears...
+    - So I edit and commit and so on.
+Sometimes it takes a few minutes for changes to register.